Common Apartment Plumbing Problems and Maintenance Tips

 • Frozen pipes

 If it gets freezing in your area during winter, the pipes in your apartment will tend to freeze.
-If water freezes inside a plumbing pipe, the resulting pressure can crack the pipe and cause it to leak.
+If water freezes inside a plumbing pipe, the resulting pressure can crack the pipe and cause it to burst.
 Water pipes should not be exposed to cold air from outside to prevent this.
 When this is impossible, the water inside those pipes should be completely drained.

 • Leakage